-Martin Shkreli may have to give up his one-of-a-kind Wu-Tang Clan album as part of his fraud conviction.
+Martin Shkreli has been ordered to give up his one-of-a-kind Wu-Tang Clan album as part of his fraud conviction.

 Shkreli famously purchased the sole copy of Wu-Tang Clan’s ‘Once Upon A Time In Shaolin’ album back in 2015 and recently listed the item for sale on eBay.

-“We will vigorously oppose the government motion,” Shkreli’s lawyer, Benjamin Brafman, has said in response.
+“We will vigorously oppose the government motion,” Shkreli’s lawyer, Benjamin Brafman, said last year.
 “Our position is clear.
 None of the investors lost any money and Martin did not personally benefit from any of the counts of conviction.
 Accordingly, forfeiture of any assets is not an appropriate remedy.”

 It is unclear if Shkreli still owns his fabled Wu-Tang record after the eBay sale and there has been speculation that the album may not be an official Wu-Tang release at all.